kclejeune/system/README.md

 * `bootstrap`: builds an initial configuration
 * `build`: builds the specified flake output; infers...
+* `cache`: cache the output environment of flake.nix
 * `clean`: remove previously built configurations and...
 * `disksetup`: configure disk setup for nix-darwin
 * `fmt`: run formatter on all nix files